FAQ's

 Yes, the plan is being included as a recommendation in farm assurance schemes, as an approach to meeting the requirements of the Sustainable Use Directive.

-Scotland now has a specific Scottish IPM plan.
+Scotland now has specific Scottish IPM plans.
 The VI grassland plan, which may be more relevant to those with businesses in Wales, Scotland and NI is available.

 Professional pesticides include herbicides (weed killers), slug pellets (molluscicides), fungicide sprays and insecticides.
 The difference between amateur and professional pesticides is that those that are classified as ‘professional’ are intended for use in commercial situations rather than for home and garden use.
 By law professional pesticides can only be used by those who hold a certificate of competence.